JacpFX/JacpFX-misc/JacpFX-ui-composition/README.md

-JacpFX Quickstart-Archetype template
+JacpFX UI composition example
 ======

-This is a template for maven archetypes
+This project is the example project for [JacpFX structuring and composition](http://jacpfx.org/structComposition.html)